Cleveland Health Survey

 The Cleveland Health Survey is largely based on the Behavioral Risk Factor Surveillance System (BRFSS) – a national survey on the health of each state.
 Established in 1984 by the Centers for Disease Control and Prevention (CDC), the BRFSS is a phone-based health survey, conducted with adults 18 years and older.
 Each year, all US states and territories conduct the same core survey from which the data are aggregated to provide both state-to-state comparisons and national estimates.
 Cleveland’s last BRFSS was conducted by the Prevention Research Center for Healthy Neighborhoods in 2015.
 There is an urgent need for more current data using improved methods for today’s post-pandemic era.

 The Cleveland Health Survey is adapting and testing new methods for a new decade including, most notably, address-based sampling with the option to complete a web-based survey.
-In June 2023, we will launch a pilot study to assess the feasibility of collecting survey responses from residents in each of Cleveland’s 34 unique neighborhoods.
-We will mail 3,400 postcard invitations to randomly selected addresses from each neighborhood prompting residents to complete an online survey or call-in to complete a survey.
+In mid-July 2023, we launched a pilot study to assess the feasibility of collecting survey responses from residents in each of Cleveland’s 34 unique neighborhoods.
+We mailed 3,400 postcard invitations to randomly selected addresses from each neighborhood prompting residents to complete an online survey or call-in to complete a survey.
 Information gained in this pilot will be used to inform a full-scale version of the Cleveland Health Survey later in the Fall 2023.

 Survey Health Topics